meQlause/Mission8/README.md

 - Implement proper password hashing
 - Use secure HTTP-only cookies or JWT tokens
 - Consider using a backend server for authentication

+## Pesanan Saya (My Orders) Page

+- in this Mission i added additional page of pesanan-saya

+## State Management Migration

+- The application has migrated from Zustand to Redux for state management.
+- Redux is now used throughout the app to manage global state.

+## Firebase Database Design (Important)

+⚠️ **Important**: The Firebase database and backend implementation in this project are designed solely to fulfill the mission requirements and are **not suitable for production use**.